sccn/sccn.github.io/tutorials/11_Scripting/command_line_study_functions.md

 same goal, and changes will be automatically reported in the STUDY structures.

-Below is a Matlab script
+Below is a MATLAB script
 calling the GUI-equivalent command line function [std_editset.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=std_editset.m) from the "5subjects" folder (you may download tutorial data [here](https://sccn.ucsd.edu/eeglab/download/STUDY5subjects.zip)) then change the path to the folder you have uncompressed.
 The code snippets used on this page are available at [study_script.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=study_script.m)